Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/docs/Get-AzOracleDatabaseAutonomousDatabaseCharacterSet.md

 ## EXAMPLES

-### Example 1: Gets a list of the Autonomous Database Character Sets by location
+### Example 1: Get a list of the Autonomous Database Character Sets by location
 ```powershell
 (Get-AzOracleDatabaseAutonomousDatabaseCharacterSet -Location "eastus").CharacterSet
 ```